broadchenf/Slideseq/BeadSeq Code/ReadMe.txt

 Most Slide-seq code is written in Matlab, with the exception of the NMFreg algorithm and some specific analysis scripts used for individual figures.
 The code is designed to run on Windows, but because Matlab is self-contained, the code should run on other operating systems with minor modifications.
 The following readme is intended to assist interested users in working with the analysis code developed for the Slideseq paper.

-****It is not intended to be a distributable, user-friendly software package.****
+****Although this code is sufficient to reproduce the figures in the paper, users may encounter various errors relating to paths and operating system issues.****
 We provide no warranty.
 Please reach out to us if you need assistance, and we will help you however we can.

 We intend to release a full Slide-seq software package at some point in the coming months.

 *********Directory Structure***********
-Processed slide-seq data is stored in a directory entitled "Barcodes".
+Processed slide-seq data is stored in a directory entitled "Barcodes", which is held in the Geo directory.
 The base calling data for each puck is stored in a folder entitled "Puck_YYMMDD_NN", where YYMMDD is the day it was made, and NN is a number assigned to that puck.

 Within the Puck_YYMMDD directory, there is a BeadMapping directory, of the form BeadMapping_M-D_hhmm, where M and D are the month and date (either 1 or 2 digits), hh is an hour and mm is a minute marker.
 This denotes the time when the mapping between solid barcodes and illumina barcodes was run, to prevent future mappings from overwriting old mappings.
 For pucks that were mapped to illumina data after December 2018, the form is BeadMapping_YYYY_M-D_hhmm